Unfulfilled Watch Tower Society predictions: 1914: The end of human rulership

-However, by September, Russell was preparing Watch Tower readers for the possibility that "Armageddon may begin next spring, yet it is purely speculation to attempt to say just when."
-Yet the evidence, he wrote, still pointed "to the year just before us—particularly the early months".
+By September, Russell was preparing his readership for the possibility that "Armageddon may begin next spring, yet it is purely speculation to attempt to say just when", adding that the evidence pointed "to the year just before us—particularly the early months".

-When again nothing took place, predictions regressed to their earlier short-term orientation.
-The Watch Tower wrote: "It may be that many of the Lord's people were expecting more than they should have looked for to occur with the opening of the Jewish year 1915, which began with September 21.
+When his expectations failed again, predictions were reverted to their earlier form.
+The Watch Tower stated: "It may be that many of the Lord's people were expecting more than they should have looked for to occur with the opening of the Jewish year 1915, which began with September 21.
 The human mind seems to have a natural tendency, and one with which we should have sympathy, to expect matters to culminate more rapidly, fulfillments to come more suddenly, than they ever do come [...]
 Studying God's Word, we have measured the 2520 years, the Seven symbolic Times, from that year 606 B.C. and have found that it reached down to October, 1914, as nearly as we were able to reckon.
 We did not say positively that this would be the year.
 We merely left every one to look at the facts of history and reckon for himself."

-He took that opportunity to remind readers of some cautionary pronouncements he had made several years earlier.
+Russell took that opportunity to remind readers of earlier cautionary pronouncements.
 In 1912 he had left open the possibility that, if nothing happened in October 1914, it could still happen in October 1915.
 He also pointed out that the period of transition could run "a good many years".

 In a lengthy article of consolation, Russell wrote that it was a testing time for Christ's disciples and that some Bible Students had unreal expectations.
 He said it was also possible that God's Kingdom on earth would be established gradually:

 We find that some have one idea and others another.
 Some think that just the next hour after midnight would see a great, grand change everywhere—evil blotted out in sixty minutes or in sixty seconds.
 But would it be a reasonable expectation that the Gentile kingdoms would be snuffed out inside of an hour or inside of a day?
 If God had said so, it would be different; we know that God has all power to do His will everywhere.
 But are we in any sense of the word to expect such a sudden transition—that going to bed on the night of September 20, we would find, on the morning of September 21, all the kingdoms of the world destroyed and the Kingdom of Christ set up, the saints in glory, etc. Such would be a lightning change!
 We do not think that any would have been justified in so thinking.
 If any had such expectation, it was unwarranted.